hxu-hms/ashlar/docs/instructions/index.md

 # ASHLAR Quick Start

 Be sure to [install](./installation.html) ASHLAR appropriately before proceeding through this quick-start guide.
-[Running ASHLAR](./running.html) is a reference outlines specific inputs that are required to process samples with ASHLAR.
+[Running ASHLAR](./running.html) is a reference page that outlines specific inputs that are required to process samples with ASHLAR.

 1. Step 1: